 Treatment also includes:

 - intubation (a tube is placed in the baby's windpipe so a ventilator can give extra oxygen and help the baby's breathing)

 - sedation (medicines to keep the baby asleep while intubated)

 After surgery, oxygen levels throughout the baby's body will return to normal and most symptoms will disappear.
 Over time, the child's aorta and the pathway to the aorta may not grow as fast or as large as they should.
 The valves or vessels may form a narrow, pinched area called a stenosis, requiring further surgery or a cardiac catheterization procedure to stretch open the narrow area with a balloon.

-Follow-up appointments with a pediatric cardiologist (a doctor who specializes in treating heart problems) are essential for a baby born with an IAA.
+Follow-up visits with a pediatric cardiologist (a doctor who specializes in treating children's heart problems) are essential for a baby born with an IAA.
 The doctor will watch for any problems, such as scar tissue or narrowing in the heart or blood vessels.
 The doctor might recommend giving the child antibiotics before medical or dental procedures to prevent infections of the heart's valves and its inner lining.